 Vršič Pass is a winding mountain road that takes you across the majestic Julian Alps in northwestern Slovenia.
 With an altitude of 1,611 meters (5,285 ft), it is the highest mountain pass in the country and should be a part of every Slovenia road trip itinerary!

-Vršič Pass is also the starting point of some of the best hikes in Slovenia, such as Slemenova Špica, Mala Mojstrovka and others.
-If you don’t feel like doing an entire hike, I recommend hiking at least a portion of some trails so you could enjoy some beautiful alpine sceneries and see the views from a different angle.
+Vršič Pass is also the starting point of some of the best day hikes in Slovenia, such as Slemenova Špica, Mala Mojstrovka and others.
+If you don’t feel like doing an entire hike, I recommend hiking at least a portion of some trails so you could enjoy the beautiful alpine landscapes and see the views from a different angle.

 Be aware that Vršič Pass is closed in the winter because of heavy snowfall and the risk of avalanches.

 There are several magnificent waterfalls in Slovenia and Peričnik Waterfall is certainly one of the most impressive of them.
 Located in Triglav National Park, it consists of an upper 16-meter (52-ft) waterfall and a lower 52-meter (171-ft) waterfall.
 The powerful cascading waters paired with mountainous forest-covered landscape make it one of the most beautiful places to visit in Slovenia.

 The best part about this waterfall though is the fact that you can walk right behind it.
 Standing next to the thundering water and getting sprayed by its mist is such a cool experience that you shouldn’t miss when you visit Peričnik Waterfall!